Table of Contents

 If people could stop missing out on great ideas which are already known, that’d be a huge improvement.
 This is hard because there are a ton of ideas in the world (too many to read through them all, let alone discuss them).

 Paths Forward explains how people miss opportunities to learn from others, and how to fix this problem.
 It proposes a better way to organize learning and knowledge, including specific actions to do.
-The goals are to better enable you find and correct your mistakes and to better enable other people to help you.
+The goals are to better enable you to find and correct your mistakes and to better enable other people to help you.

 As you learn, gather written material which you can refer to which expresses what you believe to your satisfaction (you will endorse it and take responsibility for its correctness as if you wrote it yourself).
 To the extent you either can’t find adequate material, or you create new ideas, then write it yourself.